 See what you can find out about the app developer.
 The app itself may include information such as a website, email and phone number for support.
 You may need to visit the developer’s website for full information about the company.
 If the developer doesn’t provide its contact information to the app store or on a linked website, the app may be less than trustworthy, and your data could be at risk.

 Check your permissions

 App security is important.
 If you use a personal finance app on your mobile device, why would it need access to your personal contacts, text messages or microphone?
 There could be a legitimate reason — or the developer didn’t carefully consider what specific information the app needs to operate.

 If it’s the latter, the developer may not have taken measures to secure your personal information.
 View the permissions details and decide if the app actually needs access to the device features it’s asking for.

-Mobile apps are plentiful, so it’s going to take a little extra investigation to find one you trust.
+Mobile apps are plentiful, so it’s going to take a little extra investigation to find one you trust and to set it up to keep your information safe.
 These guidelines can help point you in the right direction.